hetida/hetida-designer/docs/structure.md

 The Structure Service Package integrates tightly with the Virtual Structure Adapter to manage and maintain hierarchical data structures within a database.
 The technical components ensure that the database accurately reflects the current structure and supports the necessary operations, such as creating, querying, updating, and deleting data.

 - **Database Interaction**: The Structure Service Package uses SQLAlchemy ORM models to map Python objects to database records.
-This allows for seamless interaction with the underlying database, ensuring that data structures are accurately represented and managed.
+This allows for interaction with the underlying database, ensuring that data structures are accurately represented and managed.

 - **Data Integrity**: The Structure Service Package ensures that all relationships between ThingNodes, Sources, Sinks, and ElementTypes are consistent.
 This is important for maintaining the integrity of the data model as it evolves.